Watch Spanish Special Forces drive a boat into a Chinook helicopter in the middle of a lake

-Spanish Special Forces train to carry out quick aquatic evacuations.
-That can mean driving a boat full of soldiers into the back of a Chinook helicopter idling over water.
+Spanish Special Forces train in order to carry out quick aquatic evacuations.
+That can mean driving a boat full of soldiers into the back of a Chinook helicopter idling over a body of water.

 We have created GIF highlights of the exercise below.